The effect of thermally pulsating asymptotic giant branch stars on the evolution of the rest-frame near-infrared galaxy luminosity function: Summary

 We find that the semi-analytic models with the M05 models exhibit a brighter $K$-band LF by as much as 0.5 mags at the highest redshift bins.
 This is precisely the offset that was plaguing the comparison with the UKIDSS data for the brightest objects in \citet{Cirasuolo2008}.
 Models and data at high redshift and for M$_K<-24$ now match very well.
+This result is confirmed when using the \citet{Bruzual2007} models as input for the Munich model.
+This confirms that different modelling of the TP-AGB phase has a minor impact on our conclusions.

 This result is strongly suggestive that the models at redshift $2-3$ do not underestimate mass, rather they did require a proper conversion between mass and light.
 Moreover, we show that a strong evolution in mass predicted by hierarchical models is compatible with no evolution on the bright-end of the $K$-band LF from z=3 to the local universe.
 This means that, at high redshifts and contrary to what is commonly accepted, $K$-band emission is not necessarily a good tracer of galaxy mass.